15 Best Sunflower Fields in Texas (2026 Guide) — Farms, U-Pick, and Wild Fields

 Maxwell’s Pumpkin Farm

 The name is misleading, but trust me, Maxwell’s Pumpkin Farm is one of the best sunflower farms for sunflower family pictures or a solo photo shoot.
-Located in Amarillo, Texas this field has acres and acres of sunflowers and starting September is open for your own picking and photo ops with the flowers.
+Located in Amarillo, Texas, this field has acres and acres of sunflowers and starting in September is open for your own picking and photo ops with the flowers.

-Maxwell’s Pumpkin Farm has over 30 attractions making this your perfect stop for a full-day affair.
+Maxwell’s Pumpkin Farm has over 30 attractions, making this your perfect stop for a full-day affair.
 Discover the winding corn maze or take a ride on their magic carpet, a huge slide they have built into the hill of the property.

 Wildseed Farms

 For over 35 years, Wildseed Farms has been operating as one of the biggest wildflower farms in the United States.
-Located in Fredericksburg, and not far away from San Antonio, this magical farm is spread out across 200 acres in the Texas Hill Country.
+Located in Fredericksburg and not far away from San Antonio, this magical farm is spread out across 200 acres in the Texas Hill Country.

 They are open seven days a week and welcome over 450,000 guests per year.
 Among their fields is a collection of five different sunflower breeds, including Autumn Beauty, Chocolate Cherry, Grey Stripe Sunflower, Lemon Queen, and the Maya Sunflower.

-You will find yourself on their stunning walking trails that are surrounded by some of the biggest and brightest sunflowers in south Texas.
+You will find yourself on their stunning walking trails that are surrounded by some of the biggest and brightest sunflowers in South Texas.

 Their trails are wheelchair accessible and give you the ability to mosey the farm at your own pace.
 Take in all the sunflowers and decide which ones you want to grow in your own backyard and purchase some of their seeds in their gift shop.